-Course Course: ENGL 820: Quantitative Research in Composition and Applied Linguistics Credits 3 Prerequisite EDSP 748 or approval by program coordinator Description This course will examine behaviors encountered in a variety of settings, including homes, schools, workplaces, and communities, from the perspective of a functional analysis of behavior.
+Course Course: EDSP 758: Advanced Behavioral Assessment and Intervention Credits 3 Prerequisite EDSP 748 or approval by program coordinator Description Examines behaviors encountered in a variety of settings, including homes, schools, workplaces, and communities, from the perspective of a functional analysis of behavior.
 Contemporary issues related to identification and assessment of behavior and development of comprehensive intervention protocols will be the primary focus.
 Students will apply ethical and legal implications to the delivery of services to a diverse population